 Inside the edit mode, you should see a “Pinch to Crop” label at the bottom that indicates which indicates that the wallpaper can be zoomed in and cropped for a more personalized look.

-When you’re satisfied with the look, tap on Done at the top right corner to save changes.
+When you’re satisfied with the look, tap on Done or Add at the top right corner to save changes.

 The modified background will now be applied to your lock screen.

-In case you didn’t know, Depth Effect cannot be used alongside lock screen widgets on iOS 16.
-Although both of these features are new on iPhones, they won’t work together in any way.
+As we’ve explained above, the Depth Effect cannot be used alongside lock screen widgets on iPhone.
 If you have widgets added to your lock screen, you will have to manually remove them so that the subject in your wallpaper can appear on top of the lock screen clock.

 To remove a lock screen widget, long-press on your unlocked lock screen and tap on Customize at the bottom.